rust-lang/rust/src/doc/book/references-and-borrowing.md

 resource when it goes out of scope.
 This means that after the call to `foo()`, we can use our original bindings again.

-References are immutable, just like bindings.
+References are immutable, like bindings.
 This means that inside of `foo()`, the vectors can’t be changed at all:

 ```rust,ignore